So, you’ve decided to become a certified life coach!

 Whether you’re fresh out of college or are trying to find your feet as a new parent, the program length of a life coach certification program should always be considered.

-Ask yourself how much time you can realistically commit to self study before you choose your program.
+Ask yourself how much time you can realistically commit to self-study before you choose your program.

-5. Cost of your coaching certification
+5. The cost of your coaching certification

 Finally, we might as well address the elephant in the room.

-On the flip side, the program cost for a life coaching course can be eye-wateringly expensive.
+On the flip side, the program cost for a life coaching course can be extremely expensive.
 Though we can’t argue with their great results, the extra cost of some courses is just financially out of reach for many coaches.

-Best Life Coach Accredited Coach Training Programs
+Best Accredited Life Coach Training Programs

 1. Institute for Professional Excellence in Coaching (IPEC)